 Liana Elliott is an urban planner and policy analyst, focusing on social justice issues around public health, community resilience, and social impacts of poverty and environmentalism.
 Her interdisciplinary training and unique approach to social justice encompasses diverse perspectives and examines the complex web of connections between individuals, communities, and global contexts.

-Liana Elliott is currently serving as the Program Manager for the City of New Orleans’ Fight the Blight Lot Maintenance Program, a proactive, strategic, place-based initiative operating in six target neighborhoods throughout Orleans Parish.
+Elliott is currently serving as the Deputy Chief of Staff for City of New Orleans Mayor, Latoya Cantrell.
+Elliott formerly served as chief of staff for New Orleans Councilman Jason Williams.
+Elliott is also the former program manager for the City of New Orleans’ Fight the Blight Lot Maintenance Program, a proactive, strategic, place-based initiative operating in six target neighborhoods throughout Orleans Parish.